Dhari Devi Temple Overview

 Winter (October to February)

 Winter months are cold, with temperatures often dropping below 5°C, especially at night.
 The region may experience chilly winds and occasional frost.
+This season is suitable for devotees who prefer fewer crowds and a peaceful darshan experience, but proper winter clothing is essential.

 Summer season (May-June): During the summer months, the weather in Dhari Devi is pleasant and comfortable with mild temperature ranges.

-Temperature: ranges from 15°C to 30°C.
+Temperature: Ranges from 15°C to 30°C.

-Conditions: clear skies and views, warm days but chilly evenings and nights.
+Conditions: Clear skies and views, warm days but chilly evenings and nights.

 Monsoon Season (July-August): Moderate to heavy rainfall

-Temperature: ranges between 20°C and 25°C
+Temperature: Ranges between 20°C and 25°C

-Conditions: heavy rains lead to landslides, road blockage, and thunderstorms, making trails slippery and travel risky.
+Conditions: Heavy rains lead to landslides, road blockage, and thunderstorms, making trails slippery and travel risky.

 Autumn Season (September-October): The rains start retreating, and the weather becomes pleasant again, and the surrounding scenery is also vibrant at this time, but it experiences high humidity.

-Temperature: roughly from 10°C to 15°C
+Temperature: Roughly from 10°C to 15°C

-Conditions: clear skies, cool temperatures, high humidity, and excellent visibility make an ideal time for sightseeing and exploration.
+Conditions: Clear skies, cool temperatures, high humidity, and excellent visibility make an ideal time for sightseeing and exploration.

 Winter season (Nov-Feb): The region of Dhari Devi experiences cold and extremely harsh weather with moderate snowfall, especially in Jan and Feb.